concord-consortium/portal-report/docs/launch.md

 * `answerSource={string}`: identifier used to construct the path to the answers in the report service.
 In the case of the activity player the answerSource is activity-player.concord.org.

-Parameters for 3rd party launching (still in an un-merged branch)
+Parameters for 3rd party launching

 * `auth-domain={url}`: root URL for the portal which can authenticate the current user.
 This parameter can be used instead of the `token` param.
 The portal report will do an OAuth2 request to the auth-domain